scleeza/COVID19Visualization/README.md

     Pros
     1. Its more interpretable, since it is basically a kind of linear models.
     2. Easy to set up
+    3. Accurate when data is able find stationary state.

     Cos
-    1. Not efficient when generating multiple outputs, e.g. each country requires a specific model.
+    1. Not efficient when generating multiple outputs, e.g. each country requires its specific model.
-    2. Can use other features.
+    2. Can't use other features.

 - NN
-    basically is opposite of ARIMA model, except it provides more accurace result.
+    basically is opposite to ARIMA model, except it provides more accurace result.